 Gluten Free Apple Crisp

 Apple crisp is a crowd pleasing dessert that not only makes your kitchen smell incredible, but makes everyone who tastes it fall in love!
-It’s a fall must have.
+It’s a fall must have but we love it year round.

 Years ago, I perfected my vegan apple crisp recipe, and I am putting a spin on that to make it gluten free.